Filming Brief Encounters Director's Statement

 He continues to photograph in Western Massachusetts.

-Ben Shapiro is a New York-based documentary director and cinematographer, and radio producer.
-His work has appeared theatrically and at major festivals internationally, and museums including the Museum of Modern Art, as well as broadcast (PBS, CBC, HBO, National Geographic).
-His projects have received awards including Peabody, DuPont, Emmy, and AFI First Prize.
-He also is a contributor to NPR programs and to RadioDiaries.
+Ben Shapiro is a New York-based documentary filmmaker, and radio producer whose work has appeared in theaters, on broadcast and at major festivals worldwide.
+He has received awards including Peabody, DuPont, Emmy, and AFI First Prize.
+Shapiro is also is a regular contributor to NPR and a member of RadioDiaries.

 |